 The City of Mason is a unique community with a rich character.
 It includes both an historic central business area bounded by quiet residential neighborhoods, and areas devoted to highway interchange commercial development, industrial uses, and park development.
 The historic county courthouse square is a daily reminder of the legacy of the community, its role within the regional framework of Ingham County, and the foundation by which the community's character is defined.
 The protection of Mason's small-town and historic character is important to local residents.
-"Small-town character" refers to high levels of peacefulness, quiet, pedestrian activity, community identity, comparatively small and inviting buildings, and awareness and concern for one's neighbors and fellow residents.
+"Small-town character" is a subjective quality, but in Mason, "small-town character" refers to high levels of peacefulness, quiet, pedestrian activity, community identity, comparatively small and inviting buildings, and awareness and concern for one's neighbors and fellow residents.
 Also of importance in defining the City's small-town and rural character are the nearby farm operations.